Painting is my first supply of proposal

 0

-L ’Arpege (arpeggio) at the rue de Varenne in Paris has held three Michelin stars considering that 1996 and is considered one of the world’s best restaurants.
-Every day Alain Passard chefs, for no greater than 40 people, a numerous array of remarkable meals mainly crafted from the vegetables in his two gardens.
-They are meals that seem like real artwork, from a chef who spends his time between his kitchen and a studio-gallery next to it, surrounded with the aid of his collages and sculptures, signing some prints or his book “Collages and Recipes” for clients.
+L’ Arpege (arpeggio) at the rue de Varenne in Paris has held three Michelin stars since 1996 and is regarded as one of the world’s best restaurants.
+Every day, Alain Passard chefs, for no greater than 40 people, a numerous array of remarkable meals mainly crafted from the vegetables in his two gardens.
+They are meals that seem like real artwork, from a chef who spends his time between his kitchen and a studio gallery next to it, surrounded with the aid of his collages and sculptures, signing some prints or his book “Collages and Recipes” for clients.

 When one eats at L’Arpege, it is both an unforgettable tasting experience and an astonishing visible show handling wonderful forms and hues…

 I think vision is the primary of your senses piqued in an eating place, as you notice the meal before eating it.
-In the kitchen, I paintings plenty with imaginative and prescient.
+In the kitchen, I paint plenty of imaginative and prescient.
 I measure the balance of the objects and the doses in a recipe, often with the eye.
-If I even have three turnips, radishes, and three carrots in my casserole, I will compose my mixes of vegetables with my eyes to locate the proper visible because a meal has to please the eyes too.
+If I even have three turnips, radishes, and three carrots in my casserole, I will compose my mixes of vegetables with my eyes to locate the proper visible because a meal has to please the eyes, too.
 I realize all the tastes of my ingredients perfectly, so I typically use my eyes to make the recipe.
 I will play with colors.
-For instance: if I have a mauve turnip, I will search for a red radish, a yellow carrot… I prepare dinner as if I were painting.
+For instance, if I have a mauve turnip, I will search for a red radish, a yellow carrot… I prepare dinner as if I were painting.

 But you named your restaurant after a musical phrase, L’Arpege.
 Was it because your father turned into a musician?